justinishAWS/AIAssistedAutoTests/libs/tests/test-2.script.md

 On the new page, under the 'Database Views' dropdown, click 'Database Instance'

-### 10. Click the first row inside 'Top SQL'
+### 10. Select the radio button for the first item inside 'Top SQL'

-Click the circle of the first row inside the 'Top SQL' section.
-This should have columns (Load by waits (AAS), SQL statements, Calls/sec, etc.)
+Click the `<input type="radio">` element that belongs to the first selectable item in the 'Top SQL' section.

-**Constraints:**
-- You MUST ensure the element you click here is a circle.

 ### 11. Check that the 'SQL Text' is displayed